jahaanjain/Emote-Overlay/README.md

 # Usage & Available Parameters/Settings:

-To use these parameters, add them after the url with this format: "&(parameter)=(value)" For example, if I wanted to add the "minStreak" and the "7tv" parameter, my new URL would be "https://api.roaringiron.com/emoteoverlay?channel=forsen&minStreak=10&7tv=1"
+To use these parameters, add them after the url with this format: "&(parameter)=(value)" For example, if I wanted to add the "minStreak" and the "showEmoteSizeMultiplier" parameter, my new URL would be "https://api.roaringiron.com/emoteoverlay?channel=forsen&minStreak=10&showEmoteSizeMultiplier=3"

 #### REQUIRED PARAMETERS:
 -   channel=(channel name)